Mamata's 20k-crore demand for cyclone relief unrealistic: Dilip Ghosh | Politics

 - India

-Ghosh also pointed out that the Prime Minister's Office (PMO), which called the review meeting on Friday, is entitled to decide on the list of invitees.
+Ghosh also pointed out that the Prime Minister's Office (PMO), which called the review meeting on Friday, is entitled to decide on the list of invitees, hitting out at Banerjee, who, during the day, expressed displeasure over the presence of BJP leaders at the conference.

 ''Odisha faced the brunt of the cyclone while Bengal was largely spared, but she is asking for Rs 20,000 crore.
 She did not attend the review meeting with the Prime Minister at Kalaikunda as she did not want to elaborate on this unrealistic demand,'' Ghosh said.